jason-fox/fox.jason.audiobook/README.md

     International Phonetic Alphabet, and `ibm` for the SPR representation.

 -   `ph` - This attribute specifies the pronunciation.
 It is a required attribute.
-This example shows how a pronunciation for `tomato` is specified using the IPA phonology, where the symbols are given using Unicode:
+This example shows how a pronunciation for _"tomato"_ is specified using the IPA phonology, where the symbols are given using Unicode:

 ```xml
 <ph props="phoneme alphabet(ipa) ph(t&#x259;mei&#x27E;ou&#x325;)">tomato</ph>
 ```

-This example shows how a pronunciation for `tomato` is specified using the SPR phonology:
+This example shows how a pronunciation for _"tomato"_ is specified using the SPR phonology:

 ```xml
 <ph props="phoneme alphabet(ibm) ph(.0tx.1me.0fo)">tomato</ph>